-Due diligence procedures are usually undertaken by acquirors of companies, or companies whose shareholders’ wish to exit.
+Due diligence procedures are usually undertaken by acquirers of companies or companies whose shareholders’ wish to exit.
 A tax due diligence is a complex and sophisticated undertaking requiring both tax law and financial statement disclosure experience.
-This session will explore various facets of a tax due diligence and will be presented by specialists in this field with many years of experience.
+This session will explore various facets of tax due diligence and will be presented by specialists in this field with many years of experience.
 Some of the areas of discussion will include:

 Guest speakers from across the continent will provide an African perspective.

 MICHAEL RUDNICKI Executive: Tax - Bowmans

 CA (SA), BCom , BCompt (Hons), BCom (Hons)(Taxation), MCom (Tax)